Autism Test for Adults: What to Expect

 What Does an Autism Screening Measure?

-An autism screening for adults systematically captures traits and behaviors that may indicate Autism Spectrum Disorder (ASD).
+An autism screening for adults systematically maps traits and behaviors that can point to Autism Spectrum Disorder (ASD).
 Modern testing methods are based on the ICD-11 criteria of the World Health Organization and examine several core areas.

 1. Social Communication and Interaction